hamidgasmi/training.computerscience.cloud.aws/README.md

 	- Use 2 VPN connections
 	- Use 1 CGWs
 	- Create 2 tunnels
+- Fully HA Architecture (fully mush):
-- Full HA Architecture (in AWS and Customer sides):
+	- In both sides: AWS and Customer side
 	- Use 1 VPN: it's HA by design
 	- Use 2 VPN connections
 	- Use 2 CGWs